With various aspects of servicing, maintenance, including driver assisted features and vehicle monitoring. For our 1996 Rover 200 and the 04 ZR 120+

 About features, and driver notifications on our MG-Rover Information Pages

-The only problem with the cooling system since getting the one owner ZR in 2010 Was having no heat in the cabin, we had replaced the radiator, that was corroded along the bottom edge, probably due to a long term incorrect coolant mix, top and bottom radiator hoses fitted, then a correct fill of 5.5 litres of OAT coolant.
+The only problem with the cooling system since getting the one owner ZR in 2010 Was having no heat in the cabin, we had replaced the radiator, that was corroded along the bottom edge, probably due to a long term incorrect coolant mix, top and bottom radiator hoses fitted, then a correct fill of 5.5 litres of OAT coolant, but the heater was not throwing much out.

 The heater matrix valve is basically a SAAB C900 unit usually comes supplied with 4 new coolant hoses attached, these cars are now old, so this was replaced during a more in depth fault finding procedure.